Trailers seem to be the forgotten hero of the jet ski world. Without them, we would not be able to get our toys to the locations we need.

 Sometimes it’s something in the road that damages the tire of your trailer, and you’ll need to replace it.

-Here is a link to the most common jet ski tire*, but make sure you get one that is the correct size and lug pattern for your jet ski trailer.
-If you’re not certain, your local jet ski dealership will have several, or your local tire shop can get the tires too.
+Here is a link to the most common watercraft trailer tire (Amazon Link Ad), but make sure you get one that is the correct size and lug pattern for your trailer.
+If you’re not certain, your local dealership will carry several, or your local tire shop can get the tires too.

-You will need a spare tire holder* or somewhere in your car or trailer to keep the spare tire.
+You will need a spare tire holder (Amazon Link Ad) or somewhere in your car or trailers to keep the spare tire.

 3. Tire Changing Kit

-Here is a list of tools you’ll need to change your trailer tires.
+Here is a list of tools you’ll need to change your trailers tires.

-While this may seem complicated, the good news is that you can buy kits like this one here* that has everything you’ll need.
+While this may seem complicated, the good news is that you can buy kits like this one here (Amazon Link Ad) that has everything you’ll need.
 These kits run off your car’s 12-volt system and make your life way easier when you need to replace a tire.

-To help you carry all the gear and accessories for your jet ski and trailer, you can get a cargo box.
+To help you carry all the gear for your trailer, you can get a cargo box.

-The cargo box mounts in front of the jet ski on the front part of the trailer.
-On single jet ski trailers it’s a tight fit, and you can only use small cargo boxes*.
-For double jet ski trailers, you have more room and can use a bigger cargo box*.
+The cargo box mounts in front of the PWC on the front part of the trailer.
+On a single it’s a tight fit, and you can only use small cargo boxes (Amazon Link Ad).
+For doubles, you tend to get more room and can use a bigger cargo box (Amazon Link Ad).

 The number of things you can carry in that box makes it so important.
 You can keep everything in this list in the cargo box, and it’s always there when you need them.

-Tie-down straps or trailer straps are used to secure the rear of your jet ski to the trailer.
-You have the front bow hook, but the rear still needs something to keep it from sliding out or bouncing too much on the bumps.
+Tie-down straps are used to secure the rear of your waverunner to the trailer.
+You got the front bow hook, but the rear still needs something to keep it from sliding out or bouncing too much on the bumps.

-You can get ratchet straps for your trailer here*.
+You can get ratchet straps here (Amazon Link Ad).

 Tip: How you use a strap is simple.
 You place the strap through the center hole and then back to the top.
 Remember – Center then Top.

-There have been a few times that a rear strap has saved the jet ski I was towing.
-For example, I had the front strap of a jet ski trailer break and if it wasn’t for the rear strap the jet ski would have ended up on the road.
+There has been a few times that a rear strap has saved the waverunner I was towing.
+For example, I had the front strap break and if it wasn’t for the rear strap it would landed up on the road.

 Overtime straps wear out due to the sun and water.
 The front straps seem to be the ones that fail first, so it’s important you replace it every 5 years.
 The same goes for rear straps, they should be replaced every 5 years, especially if they start to tear or fade.

-Blocking or chocking the wheels off is very important when storing the trailer or doing any work on the jet ski and trailer.
+Blocking or chocking the wheels off is very important when storing the trailer or doing any work on the watercraft.

 You can get wheel chocks just about anywhere, they sell plastic and rubber ones.
 I find the rubber ones last longer and give better grip, I’ve snapped a few plastic ones.

-Smaller trailers are hard to back up at boat ramps, so jet ski trailers need a little help with boat trailer post guides.
+Smaller trailers are hard to back up at boat ramps, so they need a little help with boat post guides.

-A boat trailer post guide does two things, lets you know where the far left and right of your trailer is and helps keep the rear of your boat from floating away when trying to load and unload.
+A boat post guide does two things, lets you know where the far left and right and helps keep the rear of your boat from floating away when trying to load and unload.

-You got to have a trailer lock to keep people from hooking up and driving off with your jet ski.
+You need a lock to keep people from hooking up and driving off with your PWC.

-A coupler lock* will work fine for most people, but if you need more security, then check out my post here.
+A coupler lock (Amazon Link Ad) will work fine for most people, but if you need more security, then check out my post here.

-Don’t forget to pick up the locking hitch-pin*.
-Even if you have a lock in the trailer, anyone can come up and pull the hitch out of your truck and hook up to their tuck; a hitch lock will keep this from happening.
+Don’t forget to pick up the locking hitch-pin (Amazon Link Ad).
+Even if you put a lock in the trailer, anyone can come up and pull the hitch out of your truck and hook up to their tuck; a hitch lock will keep this from happening.

-Most jet ski trailers use the flat trailer plug*, while all truck manufacturers have gone to the round trailer plug*.
+Most trailers use the flat trailer plug (Amazon Link Ad), while all truck manufacturers have gone to the round trailer plug (Amazon Link Ad).

 More than likely, you’ll need the adapters so your lights work.
-The good news is that these trailer light adapters* are simple and affordable.
+The good news is that these trailer light adapters (Amazon Link Ad) are simple and affordable.

-Trailer light adapters are often overlooked by beginners when it comes to jet ski trailer accessories.
+Trailer light adapters are often overlooked by beginners when it comes to trailer gear.

 10. Backup Camera